borntofrappe/gabriele-saves/Lua.md

 From int to float, add `0.0`.

 From float to int, use rounding functions, or again `math.tointeger()`.
-This one returns `nil` if the conversion is not possible.

 ```lua
 print(3 + 0.0) -- 3.0